Logiqx/gps-details/docs/devices/apple/watches/kiteboard-230723-1205Z/README.md

 ## Apple Watches

-### Apple Watch SE 40mm Cellular #1
+### Apple Watch SE 40 mm Cellular #1

-This session is from an Apple Watch SE 40mm Cellular, recorded whilst Kiteboarding (or maybe Wingfoiling).
+This session is from an Apple Watch SE 40 mm Cellular, recorded whilst Kiteboarding (or maybe Wingfoiling).